David-Student-Bern/Bachelorarbeit/README.md

 # Bachelorarbeit

-This repository contains all the code used for my Bachelor Thesis and flare catalogues.
+This repository contains all the code used for my Bachelor Thesis and flare catalogues generated with this code.
+It does not include the Kepler data used by the algorithms or any images created by the different scripts.
 It includes code from other sources, namely:

 - Notebook `kepler_lightcurve.ipynb` (Downloading and Using Kepler Data to Plot a Light Curve) by Thomas Dutkiewicz: [Github page](https://github.com/spacetelescope/notebooks/blob/master/notebooks/MAST/Kepler/Kepler_Lightcurve/kepler_lightcurve.ipynb)